lesjames/breakpoint/README.md

 The Breakpoint grid starts as a fluid grid for mobile.
 It gets transformed into a fixed width layout at your first breakpoint.
-When the grid is fixed width, grid column and gutter widths become constant and are set by the following variables in the `static/sass/_config.scss` file.
+When the grid is fixed width, grid column and gutter widths become constant and are set by the following variables.

 ```scss
 $grid-column: 60px;